Hardila-data/Premier_L/README.md

-This place have the .cvs files about premeirl league season 2018,2017 and 2020, took it from https://www.football-data.co.uk/englandm.php
+This place have the .cvs files about Premier League season 2018,2017 and 2020, took it from https://www.football-data.co.uk/englandm.php